- Country Info

 As a digital nomad in Mexico, you’ll want to think about purchasing health and travel insurance before you leave home.
 There are two different types of insurance to consider:

-- International Health Insurance: This type of insurance provides comprehensive cover for expats who are living or traveling outside of their home country for an extended period of time.
+- International Health Insurance: This type of insurance provides comprehensive coverage for expats who are living or traveling outside of their home country for an extended period of time.
 It works much like your health insurance at home - you’re not just covered for emergency treatment, but also for any diagnosis or post-treatment care.
 Some examples of international health insurance providers include Allianz and for American citizens, Aetna.

 - Travel Insurance: This type of insurance is more so geared towards short-term travelers/holidaymakers or occasional business travelers.
 While travel insurance more often than not will cover things like emergency medical insurance or medical transportation, it will also cover things like trip cancelation or interruption, loss/theft/damage of your bags, tech and gear (like your laptop!!!), rental car damage, etc. There are many travel insurance providers available, but one of the more popular ones is World Nomads.

 Do you need both?
 It’s totally up to you.
 If you are planning on traveling and teaching online long-term, you’ll definitely want international health insurance, and you’ll want to get this taken care of before departure.
-Given that your main source of income will be your laptop - it may be in your best interest to take out a travel insurance policy to protect it in the event that it is stolen, lost, or damaged, etc. The sooner you can have it replaced, the sooner you can get back to work making that money and enjoying that digital nomad lifestyle!
+Given that your main source of income will be your laptop - it may be in your best interest to take out a travel insurance policy to protect it in the event that it is stolen, lost, or damaged, etc. The sooner you can have it replaced, the sooner you can get back to work making that money and enjoy that digital nomad lifestyle!